hockeyhero/nearest/docs/03 Making Changes.md

 - origin - this is your personal 'nearest' repository in GitHub
 - upstream - this is the original hockeyhero/nearest repository in GitHub

-This will become important later on when its time to merge.
-For now you can execute the command:
+If you execute the command:

 `git remote`

-and see that `origin` is defined but not `upstream`.
+you can see that `origin` is defined but not `upstream`.
+So let's define `origin`.
+Back in GitHub, navigate to the hockeyhero/nearest project page and press the Code button to expose the access string.

+Back in your desktop, in the cmd.exe enter this git command:
+`git remote add upstream <access string>`

 ### Pull Request